Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 #### Swap the blade hardware

-24. Remove the blade from System B install it in a storage cart.
+24. Remove the blade from destination system install it in a storage cart.

-25. Install the blade from System A into System B.
+25. Install the blade from the source system into the destination system.

-#### Bring up the Blade in System B
+#### Bring up the Blade in the Destination System

 26. Obtain an authentication token to access the API gateway.
 In the example below, replace `myuser`, `mypass`, and `shasta` in the cURL command with site-specific values.
 Note the value of `access_token`.
 Review [Retrieve an Authentication Token](../security_and_authentication/Retrieve_an_Authentication_Token.md) for more information.